University of New Mexico School of Medicine: History

 The school was established in 1961 by the Regents of the University of New Mexico.
 The first class was admitted in 1964, and the school graduated its first class in 1968.
 The school also received full accreditation by the Liaison Committee on Medical Education that same year.
 The school uses UNM Hospital as its primary teaching hospital, along with the VA Medical Center located at Kirtland Air Force Base, along with the other hospitals that make up the UNM Hospitals system.
+Medical students may also complete select rotations with community providers and hospital systems throughout the state of New Mexico.

 In 1994, University administration decided to combine the School of Medicine, along with other programs in Physical and Occupation Therapy, Biochemistry, Medical Laboratory Sciences, and other programs into one entity known as the UNM Health Sciences Center, with the aim of combining the education and research contributions of each of these entities into one.
 While they may be grouped together on paper, day-to-day operation of each department is somewhat independent of each other.